Certora/Documentation/docs/cvl/errors.md

 > }
 > ```
 > ```
-> Example:3:13: `nativeBalances` is a CVL keyword and cannot be redeclared
+> Example:3:13: `nativeBalances` is a CVL keyword and cannot be redeclared here.
 > ```